A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Classical Systems

 The E\&M radiation contributions can be described using the language of waves, where the momentum flow can be viewed as a direct transport through wave propagation.
 Consider a plane wave in the direction of $\vec{k}$,

 The corresponding MCD is,

 where we have averaged over the rapid oscillations in time.
-The above MCD has exactly the same form as Eq. (\ref{eq:MCD-idealgas}) of a free gas with momentum in the direction of $\vec{k}$, flowing with a velocity $v^i \sim k^i$ and energy density $\sim |A_{\perp 0}|^2/2\mu_0$.
+The above MCD has exactly the same form as Eq.~(\ref{eq:MCD-idealgas}) of a free gas with momentum in the direction of $\vec{k}$, flowing with a velocity $v^i \sim k^i$ and energy density $\sim |A_{\perp 0}|^2/2\mu_0$.
 The absorption or scattering of E\&M radiations can produce a radiation pressure~\cite{lebedev1883experimental,nichols1903pressure}.

-Following the quantized E\&M theory or QED, we may interpret the contributions to the MCD from static electric and magnetic fields as free non-propagating {\it virtual wave} effects from external sources.
-Different from physical waves, the MCDs of static fields do not entirely transport momentum in the direction of the wave vector $\vec{k}$.
-In fact, the $\vec{E}^2$ and $\vec{B}^2$ in Eq. (\ref{eq:MCD-EM}) are similar to the pressure term in ideal gases, whereas $E^iE^j$ and $B^iB^j$ are similar to the convection terms.

-Meanwhile, due to the relativistic nature of E\&M fields, there is no frame-independent, gauge-invariant separation between the virtual and physical parts of the E\&M MCD when both are present.
-In a bound relativistic system, we do have a mixture of both.
-However, their role in transporting the momentum is similar, analogous to the effects of free particles in ideal gases.
-This may provide a useful insight into the gluonic contribution to the nucleon MCD within the context of QCD.
+Meanwhile, due to the relativistic nature of E\&M fields, there is no frame-independent, gauge-invariant separation between the static and dynamical parts of the E\&M MCD when both are present.
+In a bound relativistic system, there is a mixture of both.
+Again, the static contributions to MCD, either electric or magnetic, have no physical or mechanical stress interpretation other than their divergences generate the static force densities.